geetakingle/Detecting-Illegal-Fishing/README.md

 ## Key Findings

-### There is a linear seperable boundary between loitering signatures of vessels exhibiting IUU vs. non-IUU behaviours.
-This linear boundary can be exploited to develop a comprehensive Anomaly Detection Model that can detect IUU signatures in real-time
+### Binary Classification is possible between loitering signatures of vessels exhibiting IUU vs. non-IUU behaviours.
+A decision boundary can be exploited to develop a comprehensive Anomaly Detection Model that can detect IUU signatures in real-time

 ## Table of Contents